joelvaneenwyk/mtee/README.md

 ## Synopsis<a name="synopsis"></a>

+⚠️ This is a fork!
+This was forked from [danielt3/mtee](https://github.com/danielt3/mtee) > [ritchielawrence/mtee](https://github.com/ritchielawrence/mtee).

 `mtee` is a Win32 console application that sends any data it receives to stdout and to any number of files.
 Useful if you want to watch and record the output from a batch file or program.
 It can also prefix each line of output with a timestamp.

 `mtee` is a small (~45kb) standalone executable.
 It does not create any temporary files or write to the registry.
 There is no installation procedure, just run it.
 To remove all traces of `mtee` from your system, just delete it.